Dysgraphia: How to Recognize Signs of Dysgraphia in Your Child This article provides helpful signs…

 What Your Child’s Handwriting and Fine Motor Skills Tell You

-When parents and students walk into my center for the first time, I often chuckle to myself as they look in awe at all the kids swinging on swings, throwing balls, crashing into a bean bags and riding on our scooter board.
+When parents and students walk into an Occupational Therapy center or other movement-based facility, they may stand in awe at all the kids swinging on swings, throwing balls, crashing into a bean bags and riding on a scooter board.
 I can hear the words in their head saying, “Did I come to the right place?”
-“How could this possibly be a learning center?”
+“How could this possibly help my child learn?”
 I can’t blame parents for being skeptical, after all, I would have thought the same thing if what my child needed was some reading tutoring or help with retaining their letters or math facts.
 Why would they possibly need to swing to read?
 Great point!

 What’s fascinating about the brain and the body is that they are connected, which many people don’t realize.
 What we are finding now is that because so many children are being less active and not getting the playtime they normally would have in kindergarten and first grade 20 years ago, their academics are suffering.
 Our goal may have been to compete with our international counterparts, but our kids are now falling backward instead of moving forward.
 And we are not the only ones out there who agree that more playtime is key to learning in the classroom.